devxtra-community/hayon/README.md

 ## 🎯 Project Purpose

-Hayon solves one core problem:
+Hayon solves one main problem:

 > **Managing and publishing content across multiple social media platforms from a single place.**